Money worship: Susceptibility of money worship

+Money and Happiness

-Money has been referred to as a "neglected" field in psychology however, the studies which have been conducted regarding the paradox of happiness and income, and money worship often failed to find proof that more money leads to more happiness, only finding a positive relationship when looking at short-term effects.
+Money has been referred to as a "neglected" field in psychology.
+The studies which have been conducted regarding the paradox of happiness and income often failed to find causation that more money leads to more happiness, only finding a positive relationship when looking at short-term effects.
+However, this does not prove that money cannot buy happiness, because people may not spend their income in the optimal way to increase happiness.
 Steven and Wolfer (2008) claimed that "cross-section data suggests that the answer to the question whether higher income leads to greater happiness is 'yes'; on the other, the time-series data say 'no'."

-The time-series data often comes to the same conclusion as the Easterlin Paradox, which illustrates how at a set point in time more income can make people happier however, this isn't constant, with happiness decreasing as time passes.
+The time-series data often comes to the same conclusion as the Easterlin Paradox, which illustrates how at a set point in time more income can make people happier.
+However, this isn't constant, as happiness decreases as time pass.
 Findings which support the Easterlin Paradox indicate that long-term happiness is not correlated with money increase but does come from other, personal factors such as shelter, friendship, family, and food however, it is important to note that happiness is subjective to each person therefore the reason behind it is not universal.
+Some people suggests that money brings happiness, but Wessman (1956) found correlations which suggest the opposite.
+Instead, the observed relation suggests that marriage, doing good, friendships, religion, and love are more likely to lead to happiness.
+To a poor person, happiness could mean receiving a free apple from a good-hearted person.
 This aligns with the need theory that originates from Maslow's Hierarchy of needs.
 Need theory in the context of money promotes the view that money only brings happiness until all our basic needs are satisfied, after that it no longer increases our happiness.
-A study conducted by Princeton University researchers in 2010 revealed that happiness increased based on income up to around $75,000 dollars in a sample taken in the USA, after this it tops out and no longer affects our happiness levels.
+A study conducted by Princeton University researchers in 2010 revealed that happiness increased based on income up to around $75,000 dollars in a sample taken in the US, after this it tops out and no longer affects our happiness levels.
 Data derived from the Bureau of Labour Statistics found that the median necessary wage needed to live across the USA is $67,609 annually which aligns with the results of the Princeton study as both figures illustrate what is needed to meet our basic needs in life.
 Similar studies have been conducted in other countries, finding similar results.